 “Good.”

-“But, wait… isn’t working on submarines dangerous?
+“But, wait . . . isn’t working on submarines dangerous?
 In general, I think I’d rather live in this hole in the ground here than die in a hole out there in the sea.”

 “It’s incredibly fucking dangerous.
 I won’t lie to you about that.
 But we’re compensated for the danger: it pays very well, enough for us to live by our own terms.
 Enough to buy you out of your current job.
 That’s primarily because there’s a limited number of people willing to go out there and carry out their lives encased in a steel tube and surrounded by dangers and fears that would liquefy the guts of most folk.
 Submariners are an elite class, in their own filthy way.”

-“What good is wealth and freedom if you are dead though?”
+“What good is wealth and freedom if you are dead, though?”

 “Look, there’s dangerous and there’s really fucking dangerous.
 You’d be mostly working sonar, at least at first.
 That’s about as dangerous as tuning your stereo.
 You wouldn’t have to work down in the engine room or throw lines or anything like that.
-Heck you couldn’t lift a line even if I needed you to.”
+Heck, you couldn’t lift a line even if I needed you to.”
 Percy glanced at Cassandra’s arms.
 “You’d be facing the same base-level danger we all face on a submarine.
 If we are in a situation where you might die, we’ll all be in that situation together.
 My boat has been running for decades without taking the whole crew down, and I expect she’ll run for a couple more decades.
 That means you aren’t going to die any time soon on this boat.
 Can you live with that?”

 Cassandra nodded slowly.